MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

 1. Configure your WebView2 instance with the `--remote-debugging-port=<port>` additional command-line parameter using one of the recommended approaches in [Globals, in WebView2 Win32 C++ Reference][Webview2ReferenceWin32Globals].
 Choose an available port number for this parameter.

 1. Launch your app.
-How you launch your app depends on what other native UI tools you're using.
+How you launch your app depends on what other native UI testing tools you're using.

 At this point, your app is running and its `--remote-debugging-port` command-line parameter has been set.
 Next, we'll attach Microsoft Edge Driver to the launched WebView2 app.